judewood/track-routes/README.md

 2. The calculation is for non-electric trains so the value of ELECTRIC is ignored since electric trains can only travel on electric lines

 3. Trains can switch lines at TIPLOC locations using points.
 I am assuming therefore that the LINE_CODE is not relevant and that trains can switch between LINE_CODES at any TIPLOC.
-This may be incorrect but I am unable to find what these LINE_CODES are

-4. Some pairs of route sections have multiple defined distances and some of these are zero.
-It seems illogical for zero to be correct and we want the shortest route.
-For these pairs the code picks the shortest non-zero distance
+4. Some route sections ( same to and from) have multiple defined distances.
+For these pairs the code picks the shortest distance.
+Details of duplicates are output to duplicates.csv file

-## Limitations

-1. Currently not producing identical sample answers to the given ones.
-The results are similar so likely due to the above assumptions.
-I am investigating this

 ## Further improvements

 1. Full unit test coverage
-2. Move graph related models to models package
-3. Benchmark parallel vs non parallel code to see what the improvement is
+2. Benchmark parallel vs non parallel code to see what the improvement is
-4. Cache non-connected TIPLOC pairs to a lookup file to speed up later runs.
+3. Cache non-connected TIPLOC pairs to a lookup file to speed up later runs.
-5. Create a CSV reader based on the library one that rejects not needed rows before pulling them into memory to save memory usage for large data sets
+4. Create a CSV reader based on the library one that rejects not needed rows before pulling them into memory to save memory usage for large data sets

 # Pre-requisites